i-krishna/Business-Analytics/Project-Management/README.md

 # Discussion Topic #3

-**
-Understanding Factors Affecting Schedules in Project Management**
+**Understanding Factors Affecting Schedules in Project Management by Krishna Damarla**

 Numerous elements exert influence on the project schedule, necessitating thorough consideration by the project manager during both the planning and execution phases.
 Some of the common factors a project manager must consider that could impact project’s schedule are (PMI, 2021):